ClickHouse/ClickHouse/docs/en/engines/table-engines/integrations/kafka.md

  - `kafka_keeper_path` specifies the path to the table in ClickHouse Keeper
  - `kafka_replica_name` specifies the replica name in ClickHouse Keeper

 Either both of the settings must be specified or neither of them.
 When both of them are specified, then a new, experimental Kafka engine will be used.
-The new engine doesn't depend on storing the committed offsets in Kafka,but stores them in ClickHouse Keeper.
+The new engine doesn't depend on storing the committed offsets in Kafka, but stores them in ClickHouse Keeper.
 It still tries to commit the offsets to Kafka, but it only depends on those offsets when the table is created.
-In any other circumstances (table is restarted, or recovered after some error) the offsets stored in ClickHouse Keeper will be used to consume messages from.
+In any other circumstances (table is restarted, or recovered after some error) the offsets stored in ClickHouse Keeper will be used as an offset to continue consuming messages from.
 Apart from the committed offset, it also stores how many messages were consumed in the last batch, so if the insert fails, the same amount of messages will be consumed, thus enabling deduplication if necessary.

 Example: